sushmitabokati/School_District_Analaysis/README.md

 #### Effect of Budget
 <img width="968" alt="Screen Shot 2021-11-21 at 5 52 23 PM" src="https://user-images.githubusercontent.com/93223274/142782103-1fc5b79b-6f9e-46a1-81c9-ddbbc5cb8b0d.png">
   - Results are quite different than what i had expected.
-Fig clearly shows that schools with higher budget per student are least performing.
+Analysis clearly shows that schools with higher budget per student are least performing.
 In my opinion it is also the matter about how budget is being allocated within the school.

  #### Effect of School Size
  <img width="975" alt="Screen Shot 2021-11-21 at 5 55 17 PM" src="https://user-images.githubusercontent.com/93223274/142782188-b68fe2f9-be64-4160-80c7-c69c44302d7d.png">